-Example (15) has shown how the i-rule accounts for co-argument binding - due to the equivalence relation in (14), the proposed i-rule, together with the existing rule g-sup, can account for any binding relations that can be derived by the z-rule.
-Moreover, as I will argue below, the i-rule captures several other binding relations.
+Example (15) has shown how the i-rule accounts for co-argument binding-due to the equivalence relation in (14), the proposed i-rule, together with the existing rule g-sup, can account for any binding relations that can be derived by the z-rule.
+Moreover, as I will argue below, the i-rule captures more binding relations.

-The i-rule allows for binding into adjuncts.
-It is applied after the verb has composed with the bindee-containing expression, no matter whether this expression is an argument of the verb or an adjunct of a VP.
-In (16), option (16a) is deviant: the type-shifted verb z(invited) selects an NP^{NP}-argument, and thus it cannot merge with a VP-modifier, which has the category (S\NP)\(S\NP).7 In contrast, in (16b), applying the i-rule to the PP-modified VP left with his mom derives a dependency between the subject argument and the pronoun contained within the PP-adjunct.
+The i-rule allows for binding into adjuncts, because it is applied after the verb has merged with the bindee-containing expression, no matter whether this expression is an argument or an adjunct.
+In (16), option (16a) is deviant because the type-shifted verb z(invited) selects an NP^{NP}-argument - it cannot merge with a VP-modifier (of category $(S\NP)\(S\NP)$).
+In contrast, in (16b), applying the i-rule to the modified VP left with his mom derives a dependency between the subject argument and the pronoun contained within the PP-adjunct.

-- (16) John{i} left [with his{i} mom].
+- (16) John_i left [with his $i$ mom].

 - a.
 John z(left) [with his mom]

 - b.
 John i [left [with his mom]]

-- c. i [LIFT(John) left [with his mom]]
+- c. i [Lift(John) left [with his mom]]